 That’s what I want for you, too.
 I want you to be able to stand up for your long-term happiness, and place it as a higher priority than your comfort in this moment.

 Who throws away a successful business?
 I suggest that people never look at it as if they are “throwing away” the career.
 You gained something from it.
 Experience.
 That is priceless… Above all else, it was a class in self-discovery.

 Life isn’t a trial run, and it’s happening in the now.
 You have to take control, and decide if you want it to happen to you or for you.
 Realize that you deserve more than just to stay safe by being stagnant.
 No matter the cost, you deserve to be satisfied.

-My client was listening to his gut and learned that he wasn’t fulfilled after listening to his gut.
+My client learned that he wasn’t fulfilled after listening to his gut.
 This is a major reason people change careers.
 Change is difficult all on its own.
-When money is tied to the decision or it impacts family members, changing careers should not be taken lightly.
+When money is tied to the decision or it impacts family members, changing careers should not be taken lightly .
 Where you ever faced with this dilemma?
 Leave your comment below and share how you overcame your fear of changing careers.

 Don’t let fear of career change get to you.
 If you are afraid to quit your job or even if you have fear of failing at a job, answer these questions above to help you make the switch.